 On 25 November 1987 Peter was a guest on the BBC TV programme ‘Wogan’ alongside Donald Woods and his wife Wendy.
 Donald’s book ‘Biko’ had formed part of the inspiration for the song as well as the basis for the film ‘Cry Freedom’.

 NB.
-Video below contains third party content which we do not control.
+Video below contains third party content which we do not own or control.